Published in

 2. Subject Matter.

 The still and meditative tableau of Annunciation (Fra Angelico) depicts one of the defining moments of the Christian tradition when Archangel Gabriel announces Virgin Mary that she is chosen to be the mother of Christ.
-Hence, the subject matter of this artwork is the Archangel Gabriel and Virgin Mary.
+Hence, the subject matter of this artwork is the Archangel Gabriel and the Virgin Mary.
 The presence of a diagonal shaft of holy light falling on Mary illuminates the intense ultramarine of her cloak and the complementary peach tones of her dress.
-On the other hand, Gabriel is shining with a gold-patterned robe and a similar shade to Mary’s dress.
-We will do an extensive breakdown of the composition through elements and will learn it in-depth in upcoming sections.
+On the other hand, Gabriel is shining with a gold-patterned robe.
+We will do an extensive breakdown of the composition through different elements and will learn the subject matter in-depth in upcoming sections.

 3. Artist.

 Born Guido de Petro, Fra Angelico painted the Annunciation of San Marco.
-This Father composed many fine frescoes and altarpieces using fine lines, light and pure colours inspired by artists like Pietro della Francesca.
-He illustrated and illuminated manuscripts when he joined the Dominican order as Fiesole near Florence.
+This Father composed many fine frescoes and altarpieces using fine lines, light, and pure colors inspired by artists like Piero della Francesca.
+He illustrated and illuminated manuscripts when he joined the Dominican order at Fiesole near Florence.
 It is crucial to know that Fra Giovanni was the name Father’s disciples would call him, and Angelico (angelic) was probably added to his name after his death.

 Apart from the church’s patronage, he received other commissions, which let him travel widely in his later years.
-However, the best of his works can be visible in the San Marco monastery of Florence from 1440.
+However, the best of his works are visible in the San Marco monastery of Florence from 1440.

 4. Date.

-The Annuciation (Fra Angelico, San Marco) was composed in the years 1441 to 45.
+The Annunciation (Fra Angelico, San Marco) was composed in the years 1441 to 45.

 5. Provenance.

 Perspective has a dual power, and it can seriously create a barrier of space beyond the material boundary of the picture plane.
 We can see from this canvas that perspective plays a crucial role here.
-Little do we know about this altarpiece is that the paintings and frescoes made by Fra Angelico at different points in his career revisited the theme of the Annunciation.
-For instance, an altarpiece for San Domenico in Cortona, Tuscany, also depicts the Annunciation in Madrid around the same time.
-Cortona’s altarpiece, while similar in composition, is more decorative and features gold text flowing from the archbishop’s and Mary’s mouths.
-Annunciation by Fra Angelico is one of his third celebrated frescoes, a work that can be seen in the dormitory staircase of the convent of San Marco near Florence.
-In contrast to the two earlier versions, which are dramatic and colourful, this image is serene and pure.
-To know the entire background of the altarpiece, you have to wait for the upcoming sections.
+We know that paintings and frescoes made by Fra Angelico at different points in his career revisited the theme of the Annunciation.
+For instance, an altarpiece for San Domenico in Cortona, Tuscany, also depicts the Annunciation in Madrid from around the same time.
+Cortona’s altarpiece, while similar in design, is more decorative and features gold text flowing from the archbishop’s and Mary’s mouths.
+Annunciation by Fra Angelico is one of his third most celebrated frescoes, a work that can be seen in the dormitory staircase of the convent of San Marco near Florence.
+In contrast to the two earlier versions, which are dramatic and colorful, this image is serene and pure.

 6. Location.

-Fra Angelico’s Annunciation resides in the north corridor, the south wall of Museo di San Marco.
+Fra Angelico’s Annunciation resides in the north corridor, on the south wall of Museo di San Marco.

 7. Technique and Medium.

 The painting has a medium of tempera on the Panel.
 Using linear perspective, Father convinced the viewer that the area within the classical portico structure is tangible and has three-dimensional space.
-The canvas dates from the Early Renaissance period and has few elaborate techniques when the Gothic conventions were given away.
+The fresco dates back to the Early Renaissance period and has few elaborate techniques from when the Gothic conventions were given away.

 ArtistFra Angelico